cdelorme/csideanime.com/docs/design/services/member-management.md

 _The profile object itself has not been fully architected and will likely grow organically._

 Open authentication is not yet planned out, so it's an empty array.

+## closely related systems

+Decoupling these systems may be difficult because they will likely rely on eachothers data:

+- karma
+- statistics
+- private conversations
+- uploads/media
+- blogs